-The Quakers set three program records in 2002 — shutouts in a season (10) (bested in 2008 with 11), lowest goals-against average (0.45) and highest save percentage in a season (.923).
+The Quakers set three program records in 2002 — shutouts in a season (10, a mark bested by the 2008 squad with 11), lowest goals-against average (0.45) and highest save percentage in a season (.923).
 The 2002 squad also allowed the second-fewest goals in the program’s history in a single season with seven.
 Haefner also set individual goalkeeping records that reflected the team marks from 2002.

 Fuller’s student-athletes have also excelled in the classroom during his tenure.
-Penn has found itself among the best and brightest and has been honored with the National Soccer Coaches Association of America’s Team Academic Award for the past 10 seasons.
-The Quakers’ team GPA has been in the top-10 nationwide in each of the past nine years, and in 2000, they earned the highest GPA of any Division I men’s soccer program.
+Penn has found itself among the best and brightest and has been honored with the National Soccer Coaches Association of America’s Team Academic Award for the past 17 seasons and the team's GPA has been in the top-10 nationwide the same span -- in 2000, they earned the highest GPA of any Division I men’s soccer program.
 In 2008, Omid Shokoufandeh was named a third team Academic All-America selection.
 He is the first Penn men's soccer student-athlete to earn that status.
-In 2010, Steven Schlaefer was named Academi All-District by CoSIDA
+In 2010, Steven Schlaefer was named Academic All-District by CoSIDA

-Penn is one of just 14 institutions—and the only Ivy League school—to have both its men’s and women’s soccer teams honored by the NSCAA for its academics, and it has happened eight times.
+Penn is one of just 14 institutions—and the only Ivy League school—to have both its men’s and women’s soccer teams honored by the NSCAA for its academics, and it has happened 15 times.